Salah-Adam/Library-Dataset/README.md

   - Which employees issue the most books?

 ## Queries.
- Here You find queries I wrote to answer above questions.
+ Here you can find queries I wrote to answer questionS asked.
 - <a href="https://github.com/Salah-Adam/Library-Dataset/blob/main/Findings(Queries)">Queries</a>

 ## Insights Include: